 US manufacturing sector expands

-The US Institute of Supply Management (ISM) Friday said the manufacturing index, also known as the purchasing managers index (PMI), rose from the revised reading of 50.2 percent in December 2012 to 53.1 in January, reported Xinhua.
+The US Institute of Supply Management (ISM) said Monday the manufacturing index, also known as the purchasing managers index (PMI), edged down from the revised reading of 54.2 percent in February to 51.3 in March, reported Xinhua.

-The new orders index rose to 53.3 percent last month from 49.7 in December.
-The production index stood at 53.6 percent in January, an increase from 52.6 percent in December.
+The new orders index decreased to 51.4 percent last month from 57.8 in February.
+The production index stood at 52.2 percent in March, a decrease from 57.6 percent in February.

-Of the 18 manufacturing industries, 13 reported growth last month including electrical equipment and machinery.
-Four industries reported contraction such as chemical products, according to the ISM.
+Of the 18 manufacturing industries, 14 reported growth last month including electrical equipment and transportation equipment.
+Three industries reported contraction including machinery, said the ISM.

 Manufacturing has been a bright spot in output and employment since the recession ended in June 2009.
 But the sector has shown signs of fluctuation in recent months.